 The job market is pretty tight right now with unemployment at or near historic lows.
 As someone with Audit experience, your skills are strong and in high demand.
 So, it should be easy for you to get a new CPA job, right?
-In fact, you’re probably thinking that you should be able to find a Tax Senior job in another city with better salary, benefits, AND the company should pay for your relocation, too.
+In fact, you’re probably thinking that you should be able to find a Tax Senior job in another city with a better salary, benefits, AND the company should pay for your relocation, too.
 All of these statements can be true, but no matter what type of situation you find yourself in, you need to be ready to address any red flags or hurdles that might prevent a firm that’s staffing accountants from falling in love with you and making you a big offer as their latest Tax Manager or Audit Senior.

-Here are 7 things you should do before, during, and after the interview, with the help of an accounting staffing agency, like VALiNTRYfinancial, to off-set, mitigate, and minimize red flags on your CPA candidate resume so you get noticed and land your dream job!
+Here are 7 things you should do before, during, and after the interview, with the help of an accounting staffing agency, like VALiNTRYcpa, to off-set, mitigate, and minimize red flags on your CPA candidate resume so you get noticed and land your dream job!

 Before the Interview

 If a potential employer requests an interview with you, congratulations!
 Your VALiNTRYcpa placement executive will: